directus/directus/docs/blog/guest-author.md

 - Tutorials that extend default functionality, such as “Creating An Extension To Send Stripe Invoices”.
 - Advanced-level tutorials explaining how to use one or more Directus features.

+Some additional guidelines you must follow when creating ideas to apply with:

+- Posts must use code, unless you're using our Directus Flows automation feature.
+- Posts must be original.
+This means a new and unique topic that has not been published elsewhere.
+- Posts must not be generated with AI services or models - we expect you to author them from beginning to end.

 ## Questions

 :::details How much will I get paid?